DeviousDevices/DDi/Devious Readme - Integration.txt

 [ CHANGELOG ]
+[ 2.9.0 ]:
+  	The Devious Devices framework no longer supports UNPB.
+In it's place, UNP has been officially adopted.

+  	New items:
+  	Yoke
+  	* This is a new 'heavy bondage' item.
+It shares many similarities to the armbinder, but is considerably harsher.
+  	* New Struggle Animations
+  	* New Escape Mechanics
+  	* New Dialogue
+  	* Sexlab Filter Integration
+  	* New Periodic Event(s)

+  	Restrictive Gloves
+  	* This New item occupies the hands slot, and can be worn with any other set of devices.
+  	* New Periodic Event(s)

+  	Restrictive Collar
+  	* Think the old posture collar looked uncomfortable?
+Try this one on for size.
+  	* New Periodic Event(s)

+  	Restrictive Corset
+  	* This new item is an alternative to the existing Harnesses, and occupies the same slot as them.
+  	* This item will automatically merge with chastity belts to avoid clipping.
+  	* New Gameplay Effects (Stamina regen, Shouts)
+  	* New Periodic Event(s)

+  	New Plugs and Effects
+  	* Chaos Plugs - Randomly selects Vibrate, Strong Vibrate, Very Strong Vibrate, or Shock upon periodic activation.
+New "Chaos" periodic event powers these.
+  	* Shocker Plugs - Vibrates very strongly, and shocks the wearer as the effect ends.
+Instead of starting a vibration at max arousal, delivers a very powerful shock.
+  	* New Effect (periodic shocks).
+Will periodically shock it's wearer.
+Not currently used by any DDi plugs, though used by DDx.

+  	All new items come with appropriate crafting recipes.

+  	Modified items:
+  	Armbinder
+  	* No longer exclusive with gloves, hides gloves and armcuffs
+  	* Slot changed to '46' (Commonly used for Cloaks).
+Massive clipping otherwise.

+  	Chastity bra / Nipple piercings
+  	* These two items are no longer mutually exclusive, and can be worn together.
+  	* Bra hides nipple piercings by default.
+  	* Cannot add or remove nipple piercings while wearing a bra.

+  	Vaginal piercings
+  	* Can no longer be added or removed while a harness is worn.

+  	Harnesses
+  	* Now holds in plugs like belts do
+  	* Cannot remove or insert plugs while harness is on

+  	Other stuff:
+  	MCM
+  	* New MCM menu for DDx allows the player to disable the boots slowing effect
+  	* New MCM option to disable the bound animations filter.
+If this option is selected, heavy bondage implements (Currently the Yoke and Armbinder) will be temporarily removed for the scene, and reequipped after sex has completed.

+  	Device hider
+  	* This has been moved to slot 41.

+  	Bug fixes
+  	* Fixed an animation filter bug that would cause same-sex animations to be played inappropriately.
+  	* Fixed a conflict between the blocking harness, and the chastity bra.
+  	* Fixed gender innapropriate animations being played while bound.
+  	* Fixed multiple-activation problem with harnesses.
+  	* Fixed lock jamming issue while removing items from corpses
+  	* Fixed key breaking issue when removing items from followers
+  	* Fixed armbinder afterstruggle camera issue
+  	* Fixed generic device function calls on NPC's.
+  	* Fixed several key-break message bugs when interacting with NPC's.
+  	* Fixed bra/blocking harness interaction.
+The breast compression system will no longer release while wearing a blocking harness.
+  	* A plethora of other smaller bugfixes/changes that I'm probably forgetting about.

+  	Slot Changes:
+  	* Vaginal Piercings: 51->50
+  	* Nipple Piercings: 56->51
+  	* Armbinders/Yokes: 33->46
+  	* Vaginal Plugs: 54->57

+  	New Keywords:
+  	* zad_DeviousHeavyBondage - The first of a set of "Device Category Keywords", intended to simplify life for modders.
+Note, that this will not break existing armbinder behavior.
+  	* zad_DeviousYoke - New device type keyword.
+  	* zad_DeviousYokeQuest - As "zad_DeviousArmbinderQuest", indicate to the system that this device should not be processed by interaction dialogues.
+  	* zad_DeviousGloves - New device type keyword.
+  	* zad_DeviousCorset - New device type keyword.
+  	* zad_EffectChaosPlug - New plug effect keyword.
+  	* zad_EffectShockOnFullArousal - New plug effect keyword.
+  	* zad_EffectShocking - New plug effect keyword.

+  	For Modders:
+  	* Added new  API function to disable blacksmith yoke mechanic (Intended to be called on game load by your mod, if your mod offers an alternative escape mechanic (eg. Captured Dreams)).

 [ 2.8.3 ]:
   	New Key Destruction options (Including the possibility of locks jamming).
   	Greatly enhanced support for Bound Animations: DDi now utilizes the ZAP system (dynamic bound animation creation) for scenes in which actors are bound.
 Thanks Xaz!